kmucms/kmu-bubbleroute/README.md

 **vendor folder/ composer.json** libraries are a good way to speedup the development. also using image libraries and js/css libraries is a good idea.

-# sollution based aproach

-there are two ways top down and bottom up. top down is when you devide a problem into two more simple problems and so on. bottom up is when you have sollutions to problems and you are using them to solfe more complex problems.

-## what is a sollution?

-for a devoloper is sollution a function or a class or a configurable package.

-**[what i want] = sollutionFunction ([what i have])**

-## but what is a good sollution?

-there is a similar quastion: make or buy? rule of thumb is time for:
-  - find a sollution
-  - decide if the sollution solves the problem
-  - configure the sollution
-should be less than solfe problem on your own.

-the second part of a good sollution is that one sollution don't break the other sollution. it means there should be a rule how to use common shared ressources.